-REPORTING CRIMINAL ACTS, INCLUDING SEXUAL ASSAULTS AND VIOLENCE

-To report any criminal act, including sexual assault, please contact the administrator on duty.
+REPORTING CRIMINAL ACTS/ INCLUDING SEXUAL ASSAULTS AND VIOLENCE including sexual assault, please contact the administrator on duty.
 The administrator will contact the appropriate law enforcement agency and the District's Special Investigation Unit (SIU) who is responsible for investigating and reporting all civil and criminal incidents that occur in Broward County Public School facilities.
 The administrator will inform and refer that student to the Office of Student Affairs for counseling.